simon-dev122/bellabit-fitbit-data-analysis/README.md

 - How can Bellabeat encourage healthier user habits?

 ## Analysis
-Analysis was performed using BigQuery SQL, Google Sheets and Tableau .
+The analysis was perfromed using Google BigQuery to clean, join, and summarize the fitbit datasets.
-Queries can be found in the "sql" folder.
+Google Sheets was used for data validation and summary checks, while Tableau was used to create data visualizations that supported trend exploration and insight generation.

 ## Key Insights
 - Users were most active on Tuesdays and Saturdays with significant drop on Sunday.